The Culinary School of Fort Worth Alumni

 Callie Salls - Owner (Linguine & Dirty Martinis)

 Chef Callie Salls graduated with honors from the Culinary Arts Program in 2009 and was also the Matre D’ at the schools Sunday Brunches.
-Currently, Chef Salls is the Owner and Chef of Linguine and Dirty Martinis, a private chef business, in Fort Worth.
-Chef Salls is also a freelance food writer for Fort Worth Foodie Magazine.
+Currently, Chef Salls is the Owner of Linguine & Dirty Martinis Personal Chef Services and Meyer & Sage chef-driven meal delivery service.
 Her specialties include: healthy and seasonal cooking with international influences.

 Jordan Ray graduated from the Culinary Arts Program in 2007.
 While at The CSFTW, Chef Ray was the Sous Chef at the school’s Sunday Brunches.
 He has worked at Fort Worth establishments including: Executive Chef at Pop’s Safari Cigars and Fine Wine, Sous Chef at The Vault Mediterranean and district manager for Fuzzy’s Taco Shop.
 He currently is the Executive Chef at Fish Creek, a Joe Lane Restaurant, in Willow Park.
 His specialties include: saucier, seafood and meat fabrication.